 A Founder’s Perspective

-Abhiraj Bhal, co-founder of UrbanCompany (previously UrbanClap), mentioned in a webinar with MyStartupEquity that having a 10% ESOP pool at a pre-seed stage is a positive sign.
+Abhiraj Bhal, a co-founder of UrbanCompany (previously UrbanClap), mentioned in a webinar with MyStartupEquity that having a 10% ESOP pool at a pre-seed stage is a positive sign.
 “Founders should undertake a capitalistic approach – grant ESOPs generously,” says Abhiraj.
 In UrbanCompany, the ESOP policy is one of its kind, with an exercise price of just INR 1 and an ‘infinite’ term for employees to exercise options.
 “Employees have earned their ESOPs.
 They should be at liberty when it comes to exercise options.
 Giving them this flexibility helped us drive fairness and foster a culture of positivity and shared-ownership in our organization,” says Abhiraj.
 “Shared-ownership has its perks.
 We have seen employees take complete responsibility for the business wings they are managing,” he continues.

 Founders should understand ESOPs as a whole – when to dilute equity for the ESOP pool, when to offer ESOPs, which employees to offer it to, when to grant, how to design the vesting schedule, and how to manage the equity stack.
-Click here to read about the best practices to strategise your ESOP policy!
+Click here to read about the best practices to strategize your ESOP policy!

 Check out MyStartupEquity to manage your entire equity stack digitally.